deliveroo/deliveroo.engineering/sass-css.md

 ## Emails

-_We are moving to responsive emails, starting with `UserMailer#welcome`... please get in touch if you have email related stories.
-There is probably a case for _
+_We are moving to responsive emails... please speak to your lead developer if you have email related stories._

 The rules above apply, mostly.
 We have CSS inliners (`premailer` in Rails 2) that mostly do the heavy lifting for you.